CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 !!!
-Note: only the project manager or group leader can launch a new VM.

-!!!
 Note: if you and your colleagues want to ***access the same computing enviromen*** in SD Desktop you all need to belong to the ***same CSC project as project members.***

-## Data upload
+## Importing encrypted sensitive data to SD Desktop

 To import your data you need to:

+CLI https://kannu.csc.fi/s/dXHeTy27LcAQATx    (T account and name)

 It is possible to visualize and import data saved in buckets belonging to your projects.

-Note, the same project needs to have service access for Allas (CSC storage solution and SD Connect) and SD Desktop.
+!!!
+Note, to access your encrypted data in SD Desktop, the same CSC project needs to have service access for Allas (CSC storage solution and SD Connect) and SD Desktop.

-If you use SDS public key to encrypt the data you will be able to import and decrypt the data automatically with the following tool.
+If you use SDS public key to encrypt the data you will be able to import and decrypt the data automatically with the client:

 If you use your own encryption keys instead, you can import the encrypted data.

 ## Upload of specific scripts from GitHub